Ownership of historic cannon returns to Picatinny Arsenal

 |0

-This work, Ownership of historic cannon returns to Picatinny Arsenal [Image 2 of 2], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ownership of historic cannon returns to Picatinny Arsenal, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.